gchudnov/bspec/README.md

 // use promise-based specifications var Spec = require('bspec').PromiseSpec;

-// hardcore the `today` date for the sake of consistent results var TODAY = new Date(2015, 2, 1);
+// hardcode the `today` date for the sake of consistent results var TODAY = new Date(2015, 2, 1);

 // Is the ticket expired?